 Nick furthers his commitment to the wider new music community in his role as the Project Manager for Curtis’ 20/21 Ensemble, the Grammy-nominated new music presenting arm of the Curtis Institute of Music.
 Nick also serves as the Media Relations and Booking Manager for the PRISM Quartet, one of America’s foremost chamber ensembles who have “set the standard for contemporary-classical saxophone quartets” (The New York Times) and commissioned nearly three hundred new works.

 A committed teacher, Nick sees education as a core part of his musical mission.
-He currently serves on the Musical Studies faculty at the Curtis Institute of Music.
-He has previously worked as a teaching fellow and assistant at Yale University, the Yale School of Music, and four of the colleges at the University of Oxford.
+He has served on the Musical Studies faculty at the Curtis Institute of Music and worked as a teaching fellow and assistant at Yale University, the Yale School of Music, and four of the colleges at the University of Oxford.
 Nick spent several summers working with young musicians as composer-in-residence at the Luzerne Music Center (NY), where he was on the composition and theory faculty.
 He is currently the Musical Studies Lead Instructor and Composition Coordinator at Curtis' Young Artist Summer Program and is thrilled to be teaching composition and theory at the Sphinx Performance Academy, a program with a primary focus on cultural diversity that actively recruits students from cultural backgrounds underrepresented in the field of classical music.

 Nick’s music has met critical acclaim within the concert hall.
 An accomplished young orchestral voice, Nick’s works have been performed by the American Composers Orchestra, the Chamber Orchestra of Philadelphia, and the Minnesota Orchestra, among others.
 His chamber music has been read and performed by the Zora, Iris, and Brentano String Quartets, arx duo, Sandbox Percussion, the Israeli Chamber Project, the New College Choir, Thin Edge Music Collective, members of the Fountain Ensemble and Horszowski Trio, performers Tony Arnold, Blair McMillen, Tara O’Connor, Danny Phillips, Soovin Kim, and many other ensembles and artists.